 So, who makes sure the property is worth the amount being paid?
 This is where the appraiser comes in.
 We provide an unbiased estimate of what a buyer could expect to pay — or a seller receive — for a property, where both buyer and seller are informed parties.
 A licensed, certified, professional appraiser from Filson's Real Estate Appraisal Services, Inc. will ensure, you as an interested party, are informed.

-Appraisals start with the home inspection
+Appraisals begin with the property inspection

-Here, we pull information on local building costs, labor rates and other elements to ascertain how much it would cost to replace the property being appraised.
-This value usually sets the maximum on what a property would sell for.
-The cost approach is also the least used predictor of value.
+This is where the appraiser analyzes information on local construction costs, the cost of labor and other factors to ascertain how much it would cost to build a property comparable to the one being appraised.
+This estimate often sets the maximum on what a property would sell for.
+It's also the least used predictor of value.